 I hope that one day, young people will be able to thank previous generations of climate activists before them for fighting for the lives of future generations in the same way that I now thank LGBTQ+ activists.

-This LGBTQ+ history month, we look back on three incredible queer rights movements and their key figures, to reflect on what they have taught today’s environmental activists.
+We look back on three incredible queer rights movements and their key figures, to reflect on what they have taught today’s environmental activists.

 1. The tireless activism of Marsha P Johnson, a key figure in the Stonewall uprising